Find answers to common questions about commercial HVAC systems, services, and finding the right contractor for your business in USA.

 How does geothermal heating and cooling work?

 Geothermal HVAC systems use the stable ground temperature as a heat source in winter and a heat sink in summer.
-During winter, heat from the ground warms the fluid, and this warmth is extracted by a heat pump and transferred indoors.
-In the summer, the process reverses, with the system transferring heat from the building to the ground.
+A network of pipes (a ground loop) circulates fluid underground, absorbing heat from the earth in winter and transferring it into the building.
+In the summer, the process reverses, A heat pump extracts heat from the home and transfers it to the cooler fluid, which is then dissipated into the ground.
 Geothermal HVAC is highly energy-efficient, although installation costs can be higher due to the ground loop installation.
 Geothermal systems reduce energy use and have a smaller carbon footprint.